JuaniV2002/expenses_manager/README.md

 - Search expenses by keyword (name or description).
 - Show expenses sorted by amount (descending) for quick scanning of top spend.
 - Monthly report showing total, fixed, and variable subtotals in one view.
 - CSV export/import (expenses.csv) for portability and editing in spreadsheets.
+The app now uses CSV by default for Save/Load.

 Notes:
 - The CSV format is simple; commas inside fields aren’t escaped.